szkkng/kengo-dev/posts/jr-granular.md

 ## Making rnbo-granular.maxpat

-In this chapter we will quickly implement a real-time granular fx using the codebox~ in gen~.
+In this chapter we will quickly implement a real-time granular fx using the gen~ codebox.

 1. Create a rnbo~ object.